STELLY-02/G26_Hackathon2/README.md

 - Game Logic
 - Object-Oriented Based Game
 - Linked Lists as Core Data Structure
-- Preview of The Games
+- Previews of The Game
 - A Quick Demo of Our Game

 ## Game Description